 To keep this dish low carb, potatoes have been replaced with daikon radish and only one carrot has been added which provides a dash of bright color.
 Flour or cornstarch is typically used to thicken the stew, but this low carb beef stew recipe uses xanthan gum sprinkled into the liquid.

 The xanthan gum could be left out, but then the dish will have the consistency of a beef soup rather than stew.
 Either way, this makes one tasty low carb meal.

 Whether you are following a strictly paleo or keto diet, this beef stew should hit the spot!

 There really is no way to rush a good beef stew.
 The meat needs to simmer for at least two hours in the liquid and the vegetables should simmer covered in the pot for about an hour.

 The daikon radish is an excellent low carb replacement for soups and stews.
 Although the texture is a slightly different, many will not even miss the usual potatoes in this dish.

-And, if you can afford it, be sure to buy high quality grass-fed beef.
-Just take a look at some of the grass-fed meat benefits.
+And, if you can afford it, you may want to try grass-fed beef.
 We eat a lot of wild deer meat which we find is much better than what you get from farmed animals.